 How do I get scam money back?

-Again, depending upon the type of scam, every case is different.
+Again, depending on the type of scam, every case is different.

 Therefore, we invite you to report the scam to us, we will review it and contact you about the best path to recovering your funds.